-Graduates should report to their assigned area in the Instructional Complex by 7:30 AM.
+Graduates should report to their assigned area in Alumni Memorial Hall by 8:00 AM.

 Students who fail to arrive on time are subject to being withdrawn from the graduation ceremony.